 Miseno is a town at one end of the Gulf of Naples and it is also the site of an ancient port during the times of Greeks.
 Today, the area around Miseno is vibrant and known as the Miseno Reef.
 While many parts of the reef can be accessed only by diving, as the seabed goes down to almost 40m, other parts can be skimmed through by snorkeling.
 You will see sea fans, sponges, and even large shoals of migratory fish.
 You can spend up to an hour or more just going through the area in search of the best views.

-Vivara is one of the well-known islands near Naples.
+Vivara is one of the well-known islands that houses the best beach in Naples for snorkeling.
 The small volcanic islet is preserved as a nature park and even the focal point of studies by various environmental researchers.
 The ecological diversity also extends to its waters, and it is one of the best spots for snorkeling in Naples.
 You can find animals like octopus, damselfish, sea bream and morays in the waters near Vivara.
 The island is connected to the larger island of Procida however you cannot visit it.
 You will have to take a boat and visit the waters nearby.
 You can go to the depths of 12m to the seabed if you wish to indulge in deep sea diving.